-The products listed in this Specification sheet are NOT designed and manufactured for any use and applications set forth below.
+The products listed as follows are NOT designed and manufactured for any use and applications set forth below.

 Please note that any misuse of the products deviating from products specifications or information provided in this Spec sheet may cause serious property damages or personal injury.
-We will NOT be liable for any damages resulting from any misuse of the products, specifically including using the products for high reliability applications as listed below.